ryanlaics/RECTSI/README.md

 # ReCTSi: Resource-efficient Correlated Time Series Imputation via Decoupled Pattern Learning and Completeness-aware Attentions

-Welcome to the anonymous repository for the paper "ReCTSi: Resource-efficient Correlated Time Series Imputation via Decoupled Pattern Learning and Completeness-aware Attentions," currently under review for KDD 2024.
-This repository provides access to the code, datasets, and the appendix associated with our submission.
+Welcome to the repository for the paper "ReCTSi: Resource-efficient Correlated Time Series Imputation via Decoupled Pattern Learning and Completeness-aware Attentions".
+This repository provides access to the code, and datasets associated with our submission.

-## Appendix

-Detailed time and space complexity analysis, implementation details, and ablation study on other datasets can be found at the [Appendix](Appendix.pdf) (downloading to local pdf viewer is recommended for better readability).
+This is currently a preliminary release of an informal draft version, which may have minor differences or issues.
+The official version will be released soon.

 ## Code and Datasets